-The economies are relatively well run, maintaining a disciplined rule-based policy framework that results in a much more stable macroeconomic environment, and they adopt a fixed exchange regime that is backed by the French treasury.
-This means that they virtually offer a hard currency type of return.
+- The economies are relatively better run, maintaining a disciplined rule-based policy framework that results in a much more stable macroeconomic environment, and they adopt a fixed exchange regime that is backed by the French treasury.
+This means that they virtually offer a hard currency type of return. - The market is underresearched and undercovered by foreign investors meaning that mispricing is common, and this creates more opportunities to find quality undervalued names.